 - 2 teaspoons vanilla

-- Add in the egg, egg yolk and vanilla and continue beating.
+- Add in the egg, egg yolk and vanilla extract.

-- Turn the mixer down to low and slowly add in the flour mixture while beating, followed by the milk.
+- Turn the mixer down to low speed and mix in the flour, baking soda and salt.

-- Preheat the oven to 350F degrees.
-Place the cookies 2 inches apart on a cookie tray lined with parchment paper or a silicone baking mat, and flatten the cookies slightly.
+- Preheat the oven to 350F (180C) degrees and line cookie sheets with parchment paper or silicone baking mats.

-- Bake for about 8-10 minutes, or until the tops look almost set.
-Remove from the oven and optionally dot the tops of each cookie with a few chocolate chips.
+- Bake 1 sheet at a time on the middle rack of the oven for 9-11 minutes, or until the tops look just set.
+Remove from the oven and place a few extra butterscotch chips on the top of each cookie (from the reserved ¼ cup).

-- Allow to cool on the tray for 10 minutes, then transfer to a wire rack to continue cooling.
+- Cool cookies on the cookie sheet for at least 10 minutes, then transfer to a wire rack to continue cooling.

 - These cookies are quite sweet, if you prefer your cookies not quite as sweet, only use ¼ cup white sugar in addition to the ¾ cup brown sugar for 1 cup of sugar in total.